UnumID/Vagrant/README.md

 # Vagrant
-This repo house vagrant config files relevant to UnumID.
+This repo is home to vagrant config files relevant to UnumID.

 ## First Time Use